unt-libraries/untl-metadata-documentation/docs/guides/serials.rst

 As a general rule, formatting and values for serial records align with the :doc:`Input Guidelines </input-guidelines-descriptive>`, however, some fields are more consistent across serial records than other kinds of records, or fit in common exceptions.
 The general characteristics of serial records in the Digital Collections include:

--   A standardized Main Title that fits a patterned template to ensure consistency, sorting, and findability for users
+-   A standardized :ref:`Main Title <title-fill>` that fits a patterned template to ensure consistency, sorting, and findability for users
 -   Many fields that stay essentially the same across all items in a serial with changes to numbers (e.g., volume/issue/quarter/etc.), dates, and personal names
 -   Inclusion of :ref:`Citation <serial-citation>` field information for publications with volume/issue numbers